Search Engine Optimization (SEO) - Starter Guide

 Advanced page settings

 The advanced settings are meant for very specific cases.
-By default you should enable index, follow, and disable the canonical URL.
+By default, you should enable: index & follow.

 • No follow: Enable to tell search engines not to follow links on this page.
 Google will not forward authority to the links in this page.